 Those who have lost a loved one or suffered irreparable damage during an accident as a result of the Trinity guardrails have sued the manufacturer.

 Have you been seriously injured in an accident due to a defective product?
-The product liability attorneys at Gordon & Doner can help you determine what your legal options are and if you are entitled to compensation for your suffering.
+A personal injury attorney at Gordon & Partners can help you determine what your legal options are and if you are entitled to compensation for your suffering.

 For a free case review, call 1 (855) 722-2552 or fill out our Free Case Evaluation form.